Why You Should Be Using Messenger to Skyrocket Your Business Growth

 Chatbots is one of the most exciting ways to use Facebook Messenger.
 They allow you to automate everything from customer service to product recommendations to provide custom content.
 The main reason for its huge popularity is that it is powered with Artificial Intelligence (AI) and Natural Language Processing (NLP).

 Dutch airline KLM uses Facebook Messenger chatbots.
-The company uses Messenger to provide flight updates, send boarding pass, and even change seat preference.
+The company uses Messenger to provide flight updates, send boarding pass, and even change seat preferences.

 According to the data by Facebook developer, there are more than 33,000 bots on Facebook Messenger platform.